LouisYZK/Frodo/readme.md

 sh build.sh
 ```
 There are two web images(python and golang) should be built for a while, if there are some errors about network, you can rebuild it.

+**Note: Raspberry Pi images' building**
+Raspberry Pi using linux/arm64, related docker-compose configuration are in `docker-compose-arm.yml`, some images that only can run on x86 should be replaced.
+Some bugs also fixed in arm64.

 #### Start
 ```